zentekmx/docker-compose-suitecrm/README.md

 # docker-compose-suitecrm
-Docker compose for suitecrm at https://suitecrm.com/
+Docker compose for suitecrm at https://suitecrm.com/ with joomla, phpadmin and traefik